 “Enlist your husband (or a key support person) to be available in case of morning setbacks, last minute daycare pickups, etc.,” Witt advises.
 “They can get away with a little tardiness or absence from work much more than you can right now.”

-The NEBR’s findings support this claim; while it uncovered “some evidence of negative consequences of parenthood for men … in nearly all cases the effects are not statistically significant.”
+The NBER’s findings support this claim; while it uncovered “some evidence of negative consequences of parenthood for men … in nearly all cases the effects are not statistically significant.”

 3. Become Your Own Boss

 Not every mother is interested in pursuing a corporate career.
-According to the Bureau of Labor Statistics, 66 percent of mothers with children under 18 work, while the other 34 percent do not.
-In comparison, 90 percent of fathers work.
+According to the Bureau of Labor Statistics, 70.1 percent of mothers with children under 18 worked in 2014.
+In comparison, 92.8 percent of fathers participated in the labor force.

 These numbers demonstrate what a lot of women know: being a working mother is not easy, and it’s not the right choice for everyone.

-So she left architecture to go into financial planning, where she said, “I was told if I gave it five solid years to build my practice, I could write my own schedule after that.”
+So, she left architecture to go into financial planning.
+“I was told if I gave it five solid years to build my practice, I could write my own schedule after that,” said Lee.
 The idea of being her own boss was appealing to Lee, and she built and maintained a business that allowed her to put in office hours only two days a week.